Documents show Arizona gunman's father had taken away his shotgun

-TUCSON, Arizona (Reuters) - The father of the gunman who wounded former Congresswoman Gabrielle Giffords in a 2011 mass shooting said that before the rampage he had taken a shotgun from his mentally disturbed son and locked it in the trunk of a car, investigators said in documents released on Wednesday.
+TUCSON, Arizona (Reuters) - The father of the man who wounded former U.S. congresswoman Gabrielle Giffords in a 2011 mass shooting told police that before the rampage he had taken a shotgun from his mentally disturbed son and locked it in the trunk of a car, investigators said in documents released on Wednesday.

-The release of the records by the sheriff’s office that responded to the attack comes just over four months after Jared Lee Loughner, 24, a college dropout, was sentenced to life in prison for committing the rampage that killed six people and wounded 13 others, including Giffords.
+The release of the records by the sheriff’s office that responded to the attack comes just over four months after 24-year-old college dropout Jared Lee Loughner was sentenced to life in prison for the rampage that killed six people and wounded 13 others, including Giffords.

-Giffords, who with her husband is operating a campaign calling for universal background checks for all gun buyers and curbs on military-type assault weapons, said in a statement that the documents demonstrate the mentally disturbed Loughner “should never have had access to a gun.”
+Giffords, who with her husband is campaigning for universal background checks for all gun buyers and curbs on military-type assault weapons, said in a statement that the documents demonstrate the mentally disturbed Loughner “should never have had access to a gun.”

 The more than 2,700 pages of documents released by the Pima County Sheriff’s Department includes transcripts of witness accounts, calls to emergency responders and case reports from the dozens of detectives and officers who responded to the shooting.

-The papers also detailed an interview detectives had with Loughner’s parents, Randy and Amy Loughner.
+The papers also detailed an interview detectives had with Loughner’s parents, Randy and Amy Loughner, that revealed details of their son’s troubled mental state prior to the shooting.

 Randy Loughner told investigators that after learning from Pima Community College that his son was suspended amid concerns about his mental health, the father took away a shotgun owned by Loughner, according to an account in one of the police reports released on Wednesday.